The Secret Listener coming to

 - [tickets for the Bodmin shows from the Old Library Bodmin box office]

-To sign up to my mailing list to hear news about The Secret Listener please go to my Contact page and ask to join the mailing list in the comment box, thank you.
+To sign up to my mailing list to hear news about The Secret Listener please fill in your details on my Contact page.

 Just before the war a solitary woman lived in a rural hamlet in North Devon, she never went out and had her groceries delivered.